SU-HPC/SUPerman/README.md

 ---

-### WARNING
+## WARNING

-Each source directory (i.e, a SUPerman clone) must be devoted to one SUPerman execution at a time.
+1. Each source directory (i.e, a SUPerman clone) must be devoted to one SUPerman execution at a time.
+2. SUPerman can deterministically compute the permanent of matrices up to size 63x63, provided sufficient computational resources are available.